Routers

 Overhead Routers

-In 1919 oscar Onsrud and son Rudy built the first router, it was an air turbine powered machine.
+In 1919 Oscar Onsrud and son Rudy built the first router, it was an air turbine powered machine.
 In 1928 they patented and over arm pin router that revolutionized woodworking factories.

 Machines such as the CarveWright are computer controlled to cut designs or patterns.